python/cpython/Doc/library/functions.rst

 .. function:: eval(expression[, globals[, locals]])

-   The arguments are a string and optional globals and locals.
-If provided, *globals* must be a dictionary.
-If provided, *locals* can be any mapping object.
+   The arguments are a string or compiled code object, optionally along with globals and locals.
+If provided; globals must be a dictionary, locals can be any mapping object.

    The *expression* argument is parsed and evaluated as a Python expression (technically speaking, a condition list) using the *globals* and *locals*